NetComposer/nksip/doc/reference/callback_functions.md

 This function is called by NkSIP to process a new incoming REFER.

+If you want to be able to process incoming REFERs in a simple way, use the [nksip_refer](../plugins/refer.md) plugin.

-You should send `ok` if the request has been accepte or `decline` if not.
-If you are going to spend more than a few seconds to reply, you should reply `accepted`, and if the request is not accepted later on, send a NOTIFY with appropiate reason.
+If you want to process it manually, you should send `ok` if the request has been accepte or `decline` if not.
+If you are going to spend more than a few miliseconds to reply, you should reply `accepted`, and if the request is not accepted later on, send a NOTIFY with appropiate reason.

 If you reply a 2xx response like `ok`  or `accepted`, a dialog and a subscription will start.
 You should extract the _Refer-To_ header, start a new INVITE to that url and, according to RFC3515,  send any response back to the subscription using [nksip_uac:notify/3](sending_functions.md#notify).
 The request sending functions accept option `{refer_subscription_id, SubsHandle}` to automatically send a valid NOTIFY after each provisional or the final response.